tegonal/Lasius/README.md

 - docker
 - node

-Copy the frontent `frontend/.env.template` file to `frontend/.env.local`.
+Copy the frontend `frontend/.env.template` file to `frontend/.env.local` and edit it.

 To enable external OAuth support, register application in provider and configure the external provider settings (`GITLAB_OAUTH_*` or `GITHUB_OAUTH_*`) before starting backend and frontend.
 Those environment variables are re-used in the backend configuration and enable the provider there as well.